librlaurie/librlaurie.github.io/resume.markdown

 Processed borrowing and lending requests ; created and designed new ILL website and forms; Increased functionality of Clio software program to improve ILL workflow

+# Projects and Professional Service
+## Monument Lab    2014 - present
+ - Working with Paul Farber, Ken Lum, and others, serve as Research Director for Monument Lab, and for the 2015 and 2017 exhibitions, funded by Pew Center for Arts & Culture, William Penn Foundation and others.
+Developed and implemented public engagement and research system for citywide exhibition. www.monumentlab.com.

+## Data Refuge  2016 - present
+Together with Professor Bethany Wiggin, Margaret Janz, Patricia Kim and graduate students in the Penn Program in Environmental Humanities, I co-founded Data Refuge, an international effort to safeguard federal environmental and climate data.

+## Collections as Data 2015 - present
+In collaboration with PI Thomas Padilla and other colleagues led a successful IMLS National Forum Grant entitled “Collections as Data – Always Already Computational” to explore practices  – Co-PI
+Mellon Collections as Data – Part 2 Whole

 ## Professional Development and Leadership